Work-conserving scheduler

 In computing and communication systems, a work-conserving scheduler is a scheduler that always tries to keep the scheduled resource(s) busy, if there are submitted jobs ready to be scheduled.
-In contrast, a non-work conserving scheduler is a scheduler that, in some cases, may leave the scheduled resource(s) idle despite the presence of jobs ready to be scheduled.
+In contrast, a non-work-conserving scheduler is a scheduler that, in some cases, may leave the scheduled resource(s) idle despite the presence of jobs ready to be scheduled.

-For example, when dealing with networking and packet scheduling, a work-conserving scheduler leaves the channel idle only when there are no packets to transmit, whereas a non-work conserving scheduler might leave the channel idle with packets still pending transmission.
+For example, when dealing with networking and packet scheduling, a work-conserving scheduler leaves the channel idle only when there are no packets to transmit.
+In contrast, a non-work-conserving scheduler might leave the channel idle with packets still pending transmission.

 Similarly, when referring to CPU scheduling, i.e. threads or processes scheduled over one or more available processors or cores, a work-conserving scheduler ensures that processors/cores are not idle if there are processes/threads ready for execution.

+Kleinrock's Conservation Law

+Work-conserving schedulers are also notable for obeying Kleinrock's Conservation Law.

+In the context where we have $N$ connections with Poisson-distributed arrival rates $\lambda_n$ packets per unit time each competing for scheduling time, Leonard Kleinrock established the following conservation law: